How to Get More Matches on Tinder

 Fish/hunting trophies, stacks of cash, or cars you don't own.

-Over-filters and heavy skin smoothing—looks fake.
+Over-filters and heavy skin smoothing that looks fake.

 Posed vs. Candid